A Jeweler’s Guide to Choosing Resin for LCD 3D Printing•

-With its heat-resistant qualities and toughness, TR250 Gray resin is capable of producing detailed models that are best suited for jewelry rubber molds.
+With its heat-resistant qualities and toughness, TR250 Deep Gray and TR300 Resins are capable of producing detailed models that are best suited for jewelry rubber molds.
 Print out highly intricate jewelry designs such as brooches, bracelets, necklaces, and more.
 You can also recreate all your designs with the help of vulcanized rubber molding.

 Viscosity: 706 cps

 Tensile Strength: 11 Mpa

 Tensile Strength: 32 Mpa

 There you go!
 A detailed guide into which Phrozen resins are best for jewelry-making purposes.
 Want to learn how to post-process your jewelry prints?
 Please click here.

 To learn more about which Phrozen 3D printers are best for jewelry 3D printing, please click here.